Home / Fernando Pérez-González

 • Juan Antonio Elices (2014, at UNM), Researcher at Safe Browsing Group, Google, US.

-• Gabriel Domínguez (2016), Research Scientist at Microsoft, UK.
+• Gabriel Domínguez (2016), Director, Diagnostic AI at AstraZeneca, UK.

 • David Vázquez Padín (2016), Senior Researcher (University of Vigo).
 Awarded best Ph.D.
 Thesis in Galicia by the Galician Institute of Telecommunications Engineers, 2018.

-• Simón Oya (2019), Postdoctoral Researcher (University of Waterloo, Canada).
+• Simón Oya (2019), Assistant Professor (University of British Columbia, Canada).

 • Alberto Pedrouzo-Ulloa (2019), Postdoctoral Researcher (University of Vigo).